kelseyhightower/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

   http://metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/ip)
 ```

 Each etcd member must have a unique name within an etcd cluster.
-Set the etcd name to match the hostname of the current compute instance:
+Set the etcd name to match the hostname of the current controller instance:

 ```
 ETCD_NAME=$(hostname -s)